 When the series went into production, Jared, Kevin and Molly were nowhere to be found.
 Brown, Melville and Ontkean reprised their roles from the movie, but Jill Danko went from being played by blonde Jennifer Billingsley to brunette Kate Jackson.
 Additionally, their supervisor was now Lt.
 Ryker and was being played by Gerald S. O'Loughlin.

 The series could be described as a cross between The Mod Squad (another Spelling-produced series, which was on its last legs at the time) and Adam-12.
 The men were young idealists like the trio in Mod Squad and also young uniformed cops.
 Unlike Captain Greer on Mod Squad, Ryker was hardly a benevolent father figure, but a stern taskmaster trying his best to forge his charges into serviceable officers.
 He felt that trying to handle dangerous situations peacefully, which the guys were always trying to do, could result in dead cops, or worse, dead civilians.
 He realized that no officer likes to pull their guns out, but at times, it's a necessity.

 Off-camera, the actors looked at the show somewhat differently.
-Georg Stanford Brown wondered if he was properly portraying a cop...was he doing his best to portray a police officer in a positive light?
-Conversely, Michael Ontkean was only concerned with what the series could do for his acting career.
-The disgruntled actor left the series (and acting, temporarily) at the end of the second season.
+Georg Stanford Brown wondered if he was properly portraying a cop; was he doing his best to portray a police officer in a positive light?
+Conversely, Michael Ontkean was only concerned with what the series could do for his acting career, and left the series (and temporarily also acting) at the end of the second season.